GeoBrodas/hackarena/README.md

 Hackarena is a platform built to help students and companies to organize hackathons.
 It is a single page application that allows you to create, manage and share your hackathons.

+## Our Mission

+To deliver a robust experience with no compromises to the user experience.
+We aim to provide a platform for hackathons to be organized and run by the community.

 ## Tech Stack

 - [Nextjs](https://nextjs.org)